jingwora/jingwora.github.io/KM/Notes/Books/Human Evolutionary Genetics (EN).md

 ![image](../Attachments/Books/Human-Evolutionary-Genetics/cell-division-process.png)

 #### 2.7 RECOMBINATION—THE GREAT RESHUFFLER
-- A key tool in human genetics is the **pedigree**: a collection of related individuals which allows us to observe how segments of DNA are inherited by children from their parents.
+- A key tool in human genetics is the ==pedigree==: a collection of related individuals which allows us to observe how segments of DNA are inherited by children from their parents.
-- Sequence variants (sometimes called **markers**) that lie on different chromosomes are independently inherited, and are said to be unlinked.
+- Sequence variants (sometimes called ==markers==) that lie on different chromosomes are independently inherited, and are said to be unlinked.
 However, two variants on the same chromosome, particularly ones that lie close together, may often be co-inherited within pedigrees; they are said to be linked.

 - Two variants on the same chromosome, particularly ones that lie close together, may often be co-inherited within pedigrees; they are said to be **linked**.
-- The recognition of such recombination events allows us to determine the order of genetic variants along a DNA molecule, and the counting of recombination events allows us to estimate the **genetic distance** between variants; this is **genetic mapping**.
+- The recognition of such recombination events allows us to determine the order of genetic variants along a DNA molecule, and the counting of recombination events allows us to estimate the ==genetic distance== between variants; this is ==genetic mapping==.

 - The frequency of recombination events varies between the sexes, because the production of eggs involves more recombination events than the production of sperm.
 Males have roughly 50 recombination events per meiosis, whereas females experience about 80, so the genetic map of females is expanded on average about 1.65-fold with respect to that of males.